 In 1998, Robert made the move to Los Angeles, to work on The Iron Giant under Brad Bird.
 This was to be his last Traditionally Animated film.
 By 1999, Toy Story and its sequel had changed the industry, and things looked bleak for hand drawn animation.

-Robert moved back into Digital Animation as a Motion Graphics designer at Greenberg/Schluter in Los Angeles, where he designed the main title animation for the Arnold Schwarzenegger film End of Days.
+Robert moved back into Digital Animation as a Motion Graphics designer for Richard Greenberg in Los Angeles, where he designed the main title graphics for the Arnold Schwarzenegger film End of Days.
 In 2000 he made the move to Compositing and 3D Animation for Live Action films at Amalgamated Pixels, where he created effects for dozens of Film, TV, and Music Video productions, including Swordfish, Elf, and Blade III.

-In 2005, Robert took a 4-year break from Feature Films to work at Sway Studio, creating Photo-Real CG imagery for over 40 high profile Commercial Ad campaigns, including the first ever BMW commercial to use a computer generated car, and the VES Award winning U2 music video, The Saints.
+In 2005, Robert took a 4-year break from Feature Films to work at Sway Studio, creating Photo-Real CG imagery for over 40 high profile Commercial Ad campaigns, including the first ever BMW commercial to use a CG car, and the VES Award winning U2/Green Day music video, The Saints.
 In 2009, he created the Controversial CG portrait of Kanye West for the cover of Marc Ecko’s Complex magazine.

 Robert has since returned to motion pictures as a Lead Look Development and Environmental artist, providing visuals for The Amazing Spider-Man, After Earth, and the Academy Award Winning Hugo at Pixomondo.
-His recent work has taken him to the San Francisco area, where he has worked for the legendary studios Industrial Light and Magic, and Tippett Studio, on such projects as Warcraft and The Avengers: Age of Ultron.
+His recent work has taken him to the San Francisco area, where he has worked for the legendary studios Industrial Light and Magic, and Tippett Studio, on such projects as Star Wars: The Last Jedi and The Avengers: Infinity War.